"Love is the only reality and it is not a mere sentiment.

 Paths are Many.
 Truth is One.

 Over the years, I've studied the scriptures of many of the world's religions, participated in their rituals and services, and investigated a variety of spiritual techniques.
 I've touched the One in meditation during sesshin.
 I've communed with the One Love in the golden tones of dawn and as the pastels of sunset skies dissolved into vast and mysterious embrace of twilight.
 I've blissed out in the Bhakti of Kirtan Practice.
 I've danced with Sufi's, sweated in Native American lodges, ingested psychedelics with kindred spirits.
-I've had profound encounters with Jesus as well.

 Yet, I've found that those peak moments of Essential Oneness come and go.
 Although one can be launched into a direct personal experience of the Divine, of Eternity, of Perfection, of Boundless Love and Absolute Truth, like everything on this place of existence, these experiences are impermanent.

-I also know, in my bones, this: Although these peak experiences are wonderful places to visit, I wouldn't want to live there -- even if I could.
-How can a compassionate human being just punch out and go hOMe when others are still
+Although these peak experiences are wonderful places to visit, I wouldn't want to live there -- even if I could.

 It just makes sense.